lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

    :alt: plot of the bond length and distance versus time
    :class: only-light

-   Evolution of the bond length (left) and number (right) as a function of time.
+   Evolution of the bond length and bond number as a function of time.

 .. include:: ../../contact/accessfile.rst